Frame of Reference: Addressing the Challenges of Common Ground Representation in Situational Dialogs: RQ3 : Improving Performance

 Table~\ref{Table:full_dialog_result} demonstrates that reinforcement learning on the synthetic data improved model accuracy by 15-20\% not only on the Meetup dataset (which closely resembles the training data), but also on the Spot-the-Difference dataset.
 This indicates that the models successfully acquired the underlying concepts needed to resolve such relational references to the common ground.
 We note that for the incorrect responses, the models would often reason in the right direction but then hallucinate while providing the final answer.
 We expect this to improve with larger models but, due to lack of computational resources, we did not train on them.

 To assess whether the enhanced contextual understanding of GRPO-trained models improves their representational capabilities, we applied the agentic ontology-based representation using the same GRPO-trained model trained on synthetic Q/A pairs, given its promising results in earlier experiments.
 As shown in Table~\ref{Table:ontology}, the GRPO-trained model outperformed its non-GRPO counterpart on the Meetup dataset but continued to struggle with the Spot-the-Difference dataset.
 The main issue concerned representing the two images as distinct within the common ground, as the models frequently merged them due to their high degree of similarity.
 While more carefully designed task-specific prompts could improve performance, these would limit generalizability.
-Thus, our findings fall short of our broader goal: developing a universal model for a persistent and useful common ground representation capable of resolving complex relational references to it while relying only on spoken utterances and minimal contextual descriptions.
+These findings therefore suggest that better multi-step reasoning alone does not guarantee a robust, reusable representation of persistent common ground.
+Here is the \href{https://github.com/r3lativo/synth4indiref}{link} for the synthetic data generation code.